wyysf-98/MoCo_Flow/README.md

 ## Note
 * Our main contribution is to propose an easy and general solution to constrain the dynamic motion flow.
+* Our method can produce smooth motion and rendering results even if the pose estimation is jitter and inaccurate.
-* We treat all the data are in-the-wild in the main paper and only use a video without any annotated data.
+* We treat all the data are in-the-wild in the main paper and only use a video without other annotated data.
 * Following the [TAVA](https://arxiv.org/pdf/2206.08929.pdf), we show the design differences of different dynamic NeRFs.

 | Methods                                                 | Template-free      | No Per-frame Latent Code | 3D Canonical       | Space Deformation |